yomotsu/camera-controls/readme.md

 | `'rest'`           | When the camera end moving. |
 | `'sleep'`           | When the camera end moving. |

 1. Due to damping, `sleep` will usually fire a few seconds after the camera _appears_ to have stopped moving.
-If you want to do something (e.g. enable UI, perform another transition) at the point when the camera has stopped, you probably want the `rest` event, which can be fine tuned using the `.restEpsilon` parameter.
+If you want to do something (e.g. enable UI, perform another transition) at the point when the camera has stopped, you probably want the `rest` event, which can be fine tuned using the `.restThreshold` parameter.
 See the [Rest and Sleep Example](https://yomotsu.github.io/camera-controls/examples/config.html) for the difference between the `rest` and `sleep` events.

 ## User input config